csabavirag/broadlink-dissector/README.md

 Everything has started with an RGBW Light bulb from Aliexpress.
 I configured the bulbs with their software and started using them, but since I alread had some sort of Home Assistant setup for few gadgets, I decided to search for other capabilities.
 Unfortunately these bulbs have never been mentioned anywhere else though.
 It was fairly easy to figure out, the bulbs are using Broadlink protocol to communicate.

 Then I found [broadlink-mqtt](https://github.com/eschava/broadlink-mqtt), a nice library which supports couple of Broadlink devices, but mine.
-Thanks to [the blog](https://blog.ipsumdomus.com/broadlink-smart-home-devices-complete-protocol-hack-bc0b4b397af1) and its very decent details of the protocol, I decided to write a Wireshark "plugin", so called dissector to see what kind of communication travels between my bulbs and the controller in the hope to be able extend the broadlink-mqtt library to support my bulbs.
+Thanks to [the blog](https://blog.ipsumdomus.com/broadlink-smart-home-devices-complete-protocol-hack-bc0b4b397af1) and its very decent details of the protocol, I decided to write a Wireshark "plugin", so called dissector to see what kind of communication travels between my bulbs and the controller app in the hope to be able extend the broadlink-mqtt library to support my bulbs.
 And having them integrated with Home Assistant.

 Wireshark supports dissectors written in C or in LUA languages.
 For me, LUA seemed to be easier to achieve the goal.